deniseburgett/geosf22_material/README.md

 # Geo Data Science with Python, Fall 2022

 ## Cloning course material to your computer
-The course material is available in a public repository (no SSH connection necessary).
+The course material is available in a public repository (no setup or SSH connection necessary).
 It will be updated regularily.

 #### Initial download
 In a console/terminal, change directories to where you want the course material folder to live (below this is $home).
 The following command copies the entire course material repository to your computer to the folder './geosf22_material'.